OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Senior level Physics (C) or (U)

-- At the forefront of offering preparation towards Certification for 3rd Class Operating Engineers under T.S.S.A.
-(Technical Standards and Safety Authority) and the SOPEEC (Standardized Interprovincial certification).
+- At the forefront of offering preparation towards Certification for 2nd Class Operating Engineers under T.S.S.A.
+(Technical Standards and Safety Authority) and SOPEEC (Standardized Interprovincial certification).
+The Operating Engineer certification is recognized across Canada.

 - Certified Engineering Technologist designation agreement with OACETT (Ontario Association of Certified Engineering Technologists and Technicians) is possible.